voges/calq/README.md

 ### What is this repository for? ###

-* Implementation of Coverage-Adaptive Lossy Quality score compression (CALQ)
+* Implementation of "Coverage-Adaptive Lossy Compression of Genome Sequencing Quality Values" (CALQ)
 * Current version: 1.0.0

 ### Build ###